grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 This includes one or more AuthType.
 Each AuthType value represents support for a given authentication flow:

-client_auth_elicited:
+client_auth_solicited:
-: indicates support for client authentication initiated by a server request
+: indicates support for client authentication solicited by a server request

 client_auth_spontaneous:
-: indicates support for client authentication initiated by the client
+: indicates support for spontaneous client authentication

-server_auth_elicited:
+server_auth_solicited:
-: indicates support for server authentication initiated by a client request
+: indicates support for server authentication solicited by a client request

 server_auth_spontaneous:
-: indicates support for server authentication initiated by the server
+: indicates support for spontaneous server authentication

 The client includes a `post_handshake_auth` extension containing every type of authentication flow it supports in its ClientHello.
 The server replies with an